How much attention do you pay when you fit an extract fan?

 What if it fails?

 Well lots do fail, and it hurts.
-In our experience around 70-80% of fans tested are not performing as they should.
+In our experience around 70-80% of fans do not perform as they should.
 The option for the client is either to fix any ducting/installation issues, replace the fans, or both.
 Then you’ll need to pay for a retest.

 Co-axial wont work for any sort of duct run, so there are two main options: